vitoriapostaimartins/COMP3522_Assignment1_A01080450_A01170735/readme.md

     4 - Back to main menu
   ```
 - [ ] **Notifications**
-  - [ ] Enum to store message types
+  - [x] Enum to store message types
-  - [ ] Perform check after transaction to see if warning or notification should be issued
+  - [x] Perform check after transaction to see if warning or notification should be issued
-    - [ ] Notify if exceed budget category
+    - [x] Notify if exceed budget category TEST
          - polite or rude message
-    - [ ] Warning if exceed a % of budget
+    - [x] Warning if exceed a % of budget TEST
       - Angel: >90%
       - Troublemaker: >70%
       - Rebel: >50%